jlinville01/Project---CPP---Encoder/README.md

 # Encoder Project

-This was a C++ project where encryption/decryption keys could be created for text.
+This project was an assignment for a Santa Monica College C++ course with the purpose of creating encryption/decryption keys could be created for text.